 When someone goes into cardiac arrest, the quick response of those nearby can make the difference between life and death.
-Access to an AED (automatic external defibrillator) can also significantly increase the likelihood of survival.
+Access to an automatic external defibrillator — an AED — can also significantly increase the likelihood of survival.
 Thankfully, Texas students who helped revive a history teacher who went into cardiac arrest had both.

 In early November, Adam Compton experienced a medical emergency.
 The scary incident happened during a skate club he sponsors with his students at MacArthur High School in San Antonio, Texas.
-Because of the high-schoolers’ fast reaction and know-how, Compton is alive and well today.
+Because of the high-schoolers’ quick reactions and knowhow, Compton is alive and well today.

 On November 7, Compton, 46, went into cardiac arrest at the skate club he sponsors at the Texas school.
 The history teacher started feeling “out of it” while skating with students, Cleveland 19 News reported.
 Not long afterward, he passed out and was lifeless.